CircleCI-Archived/macOS-M1-Preview-Documentation/README.md

 ### FAQ
 * Can I run end-to-end tests on M1 resources?
   * We believe our M1 resource class will provide access to the GPU, allowing for full E2E testing that was previously [unavailable](https://support.circleci.com/hc/en-us/articles/360052160592-Tests-Fail-With-Error-There-is-no-available-Metal-device-on-this-system-) on macOS VMs.
 We'd love to hear feedback from customers on this experience and whether you run into any friction.
+* Will you be offering a medium Apple Silicon VM option?
+  * We are planning to offer a medium option in the future, though no further details or timelines are available at this time.